jizh6311/koa-push-notification/README.md

 # koa-push-notification
-A web application to push notifications for grocery shoppings
+A client-side script to push notifications for grocery shoppings

 ## Project Setup
 1. Run `npm install`